Blog comments are a relic from a bygone era.

 How To Do It

-Don’t worry about channeling Herman Melville; remember, comments don’t have to be long to be effective.
+Don’t worry about channeling Herman Melville; remember, good comments don’t have to be long to be effective.

 Amanda Formaro demonstrates this perfectly in her succinct comment about email subscribers.